 Department store buyers are responsible for purchasing the goods and products that are sold in stores.
 These products can range from clothing and accessories to sporting goods and furniture.
 Buyers must find the best products for the lowest prices.
 Specific duties include evaluating inventory, researching new suppliers and traveling to trade shows.
-Overtime work is common, and the more reserved personalities may need to 'push themselves' to be assertive enough when it comes to negotiating prices.
+Overtime work is common and an assertive personality is necessary to negotiate prices with vendors.

 |Experience||3-5 years of experience and/or training|

 |Key Skills||Strong communication and negotiation skills; the ability to meet deadlines|

 |Salary||$52,940 (2015 median annual wage for wholesale and retail buyers)|

 Sources: U.S. Bureau of Labor Statistics, Monster.com (August 2015)

 Buyers need 3-5 years' experience and a bachelor's degree in a business or fashion field is preferred.
 Additionally, voluntary certification is available.
 Strong communication and negotiation skills and the ability to meet deadlines are needed for this career.
 According to the 2015 data gathered by the U.S. Bureau of Labor Statistics (BLS), the median annual salary for wholesale and retail buyers was $52,940.

 - Sales Operations